fundamentals-of-vocal-pitch-correction-featured-image.jpg

 They most certainly do.
 Even the pros don't hit every note every time.
 And, although pitch correction got its start in pop music, it’s not just pop professionals that use it.
 From Katy Perry to Rascal Flatts, to Bon Iver and Kanye West, pitch correction transcends genres.
 Again, pitch correction is a tool to enhance the quality of the work.
 Professionals aren't afraid to use it.
 You shouldn’t be either.

-Start using pitch correction on your vocal tracks
+Start using pitch correction in your mix